View basket (0 items $0.00)

 Then, you can bring your sense of awareness deep down into the pelvic bowl so that it comes to rest on the perineum.
 When the center of your awareness is at rest on the perineum, you enter a completely different realm of your consciousness.

 The third theme the workshop moves to is receptivity.
 Once you’re there at rest on the pelvic bowl, on the pelvic floor, on the perineum, you can move into a place of receptivity.

 Receptivity, in one sense, is the same as presence.
 If I can’t receive your presence, I’m not present to you.
 If I don’t receive the sensations to my breath, I’m not present to you.
 So then, to receive the world into that place, to actually feel the world living within you, then it enables you to integrate, which is the fourth theme.
 So, what we’ve lost in our culture by living in the head is the ability to integrate.

 Well, what about balance?
-We speak about a sense of balance- there’s an organ devoted to balance but it doesn’t qualify in our culture as a sense because there is no boundary.
+We speak about a sense of balance- there’s an organ devoted to balance, but it doesn’t qualify in our culture as a sense because there is no boundary.
 Balance is a felt relationship.
-The center of the earth is felt in relationship to your center of gravity and they come to a relationship.
+The center of the earth is felt in relation to your center of gravity, and they come to a relationship.
 There is no stimulus from the outside crossing a boundary of the self.
 It’s a mutual exchange.

-But in our culture we stuff cotton balls into the bell and it loses its resonance.
+But in our culture, we stuff cotton balls into the bell and it loses its resonance.
 When the bell loses its resonance, the present no longer exists.
 You can’t feel it.
 You don’t get information from it, and then, why would you leave your head?
-Because this is where you know and knowing is understood as objective knowledge rather than that deeply informing knowledge of the body that feels wordlessly and knows intuitively or pre-consciously.
+Because this is where you know, and knowing is understood as objective knowledge rather than that deeply informed knowledge of the body that feels wordlessly and knows intuitively or pre-consciously.